 For more in-depth information about phenomena, see the Phenomena for NGSS teaching and learning website.

 Instructional Strategies, each with a unique process and set of expected learning outcomes, including:

 Any one of these strategies has the potential to provide the structure and depth necessary to meet the NGSS.
 Select strategies that work well in your class.
 In choosing the right strategy, pair it to the science core ideas and the grade level of your class.
 For example, project-, place-, and phenomenon-based learning are especially powerful with students in middle school grades.
 For high school grades, students' learning thrives with argument-driven inquiry and phenomena-based, problem-based, and solutions-focused strategies.

-Planning Template and its corresponding Flowchart provide step-by-step and visual guidance to develop instructionally-sound and science-content-rich units.
+Unit Planning Template (for curricula/larger units), Lesson Planning Template (for mini-units/lessons), and the corresponding Flowchart provide step-by-step and visual guidance to develop instructionally-sound and science-content-rich units.
 The lesson template and flowchart are available as downloads, which you can use to build your own CLEAN-based and NGSS-aligned units.